scottvr/gtrsnipe/README.md

 ```

 `--debug` can be used to show the scoring calculations to gain understanding of how your tweaks affect the results.
+`--ignore-open` can make a surprising amount of difference without having to tweak scoring weights.